TaterTotterson/microWakeWord-Trainer-Nvidia-Docker/README.md

 - Downloads the latest firmware YAML templates from `TaterTotterson/microWakeWords` on GitHub.
 - Lets you choose `VoicePE` or `Satellite1`.
-- Auto-detects ESPHome devices with mDNS when available.
+- Auto-detects ESPHome devices with mDNS when the container is running with host networking.
 - Allows manual IP or hostname entry if discovery does not find the device.
 - Saves firmware form values so you do not re-enter sounds and URLs every run.
 - Lists locally trained wake words from `/data/trained_wake_words/` for easy model selection.